stech6476/Blue-Ocean/README.md

 code written in TDD(Test driven development) style using REST(Representational State Transfer)
 <br>Protect pages and add permission through bitwise operations
 <br>Content format with regex and paginate records
+<br>Inspired and Based on PHP Novice to Ninja by Butler and Yank, https://github.com/spbooks/phpmysql6